eikek/fit4s/README.md

-# fit4s - encode and decode ANT FIT files with Scala
+# fit4s - look at your ANT FIT files with Scala

 This is a library for Scala 2.13 and 3.
+On top of that a CLI application is provided for managing your fit files locally and optional integration into Strava.

 Examples: